albertodebortoli/Skopelos/README.md

 ```

 You could then pass around the skopelos in other parts of the app via dependency injection.
 It has to be said that it's perfectly acceptable to use a singleton for the Core Data stack.
-Also, allocating instances over and over of `Skopelos`is expensive.
+Also, allocating instances over and over is expensive.
 Genrally speaking, we don't like singletons.
 They are not testable by nature, clients don't have control over the lifecycle of the object and they break some principles.
 For these reasons, the library comes free of singletons.

 There are 2 reasons why you should inherit from `Skopelos`: